arbor-sim/arbor/doc/tutorial/nmodl.rst

 .. literalinclude:: ../../python/example/hh/mod/hh03.mod
   :lines: 6-10

-these parameters have an optional default value and a likewise optional unit.
+These parameters have an optional default value and a likewise optional unit.
 Both are helpful to have, though.
 The units chosen internally by Arbor come together such that the conductivity *must* have units ``S/cm2``.
-Note that there is neither a check nor a conversion of units, the annotation serves purely as a reminder to us.
+Note that there is neither a check nor a conversion of units; the annotation serves purely as a reminder.
 Now, running the example ``step-03.py`` gives us the expected result of the membrane potential returning to the resting value:

 .. figure:: ../images/hh-03.svg